-Around the 28th week of pregnancy, your Future Moms Program nurse will call to check in with you again.
-Your nurse will discuss your most recent checkup, confirm that you have had the appropriate tests and screenings and answer any questions you have about prenatal tests, delivery options, caring for your baby or any other health concerns on your mind.

-After this phone call, you will receive another packet with helpful information about your third trimester and preparing for labor, with topics including delivery options and postpartum depression.
+Around week 28 of your pregnancy, the Future Moms Program nurse will call to discuss your most recent checkup, confirm that you have had the appropriate tests and screenings and answer any questions you have about prenatal tests, delivery options, caring for your baby or any other health concerns.
+After this phone call, you will receive another packet with helpful information about your third trimester and preparing for labor.